 The childhood visual environment includes considering what kids do with their eyes and how much time they spend both indoors and outdoors.
-For detailed blogs on the why and how of outdoor time benefits and screen time management, read more in Send your kids outdoors! and Close work and screen time.
+For detailed blogs on the why and how of outdoor time benefits and screen time management, read more in How much time should my child spend outdoors? and Close work and screen time in kids.
 This blog serves as a summary of both.

 There are three key rules for the childhood visual environment – outdoors which are important for both reducing the risk of a child becoming myopic (short-sighted) as well as reducing the risk of fast progression, or worsening, once a child is myopic.

 - Spend at least 90 minutes a day outdoors